 The company continued to invest in the factory with the aim of increasing its capacity and improving its efficiency.
 The company also continued to expand its production and its distribution throughout the South and South West of England, becoming a prominent player in the supply of milk to the retail and catering sectors.

 In 2008 the company obtained an important strategic supply to the seven milk depots of Brazier Dairies business north of London.
 In August 2009 the Company purchased the business outright and then restructured the business into three major distribution centres at Watford, Aylesbury and Cheshunt.

 The company has since continued to acquire additional sales and expand its distribution to cover most of the South of England and South Wales.
-The business now has sales of £40m, 240 employees and a factory processing 100 million pints of UK farm milk annually.
+The business now has sales of £60m and just under 200 employees, with milk now being produced BRC accredited factories.
 The depots which are spread throughout the South of England and Wales continue to expand rapidly.

 Pensworth recently joined forces with Leicester based dairy company Kirby & West.
 Combining their ideas and workforces, both companies have managed to expand their delivery range and are now bringing fresh milk and dairy products to a rapidly growing number of the population.